-Stags Residential Lettings has produced this guide to inform Tenants of the procedures and requirements relating to a typical tenancy taken through Stags.
-If you are unsure, then please contact your local Stags Lettings Office for further explanation prior to arranging any viewings.
+Stags Residential Lettings department has produced this guide to inform tenants of the procedures and requirements relating to a typical tenancy taken through Stags.
+If you are unsure, then please contact your local Stags Lettings office for further explanation before arranging any viewings.

 Please ensure that you are fully aware of the letting terms and conditions in relation to the property you are applying for.
 You should have read the full letting details and be aware of any restrictions that may apply.

-Following receipt of satisfactory references and agreement to the letting between landlord and tenant Stags will confirm the tenancy start date, term of agreement, conditions relating to the property and organise payment of rent and deposit.
-Prior to a tenancy commencing you will normally be required to sign a standard Assured Shorthold Tenancy Agreement, which is usually for a period of six or twelve months.
-A Tenancy Agreement will fully explain and detail the terms and conditions on which you are taking the tenancy plus any other special conditions that relate to that specific property.
-In addition, more detail will be provided within the Stags information for tenants which will accompany your tenancy agreement.
+Following receipt of satisfactory references and agreement to the letting between landlord and tenant Stags will confirm the tenancy start date, term of agreement, conditions relating to the tenancy and organise payment of rent and deposit.
+Prior to a tenancy commencing you will normally be required to sign an Assured Shorthold Tenancy Agreement (a copy is available on request).
+A Tenancy Agreement will fully explain and detail the terms and conditions on which you are taking the tenancy plus any other special conditions that relate to the specific property.

-The first months' rent along with the deposit are due in cleared funds prior to the tenancy start date payable either by direct bank transfer, cash, debit card, bankers draft or cheque (made payable to Stags).
-All future rent is payable in advance by standing order either direct to the landlord or into Stags Client Trust Account.
+The first months rent along with the deposit are due in cleared funds prior to the tenancy start date payable either by direct bank transfer, cash or debit card.
+All future rent is payable in advance by standing order either direct to the landlords nominated account or into Stags Lettings Client Account.

 Before the tenancy commences you will be required to pay a deposit.
 This deposit is held by Stags as Stakeholder in the Stags HSBC Exeter High Street Branch Client Trust Account on behalf of the Landlord.
 No interest is payable to either party.
 The deposit is held against any damages or expenses arising during your tenancy and will not be released until you have vacated the property, all rent has been paid up to date and an end of tenancy inspection completed.

-You should be aware that responsibility for the property rests with the tenant during any tenancy.
+Your obligations are as detailed within the tenancy agreement.
+You should be aware that responsibility for the property rests with the tenant during the tenancy.
 It is particularly important that any gas or electrical problems are reported immediately and the property is fully secured when you leave it unattended at any time.
 During the winter months, necessary steps must be taken to prevent the freezing of water and heating systems.
-In addition, you will be liable to maintain the interior décor of the property to include carpets, and any fixtures and fittings that are included plus gardens and outside areas.
+In addition, you will be liable to maintain the interior décor of the property to include carpets, and any fixtures and fittings that are included plus garden and outside areas.

-The obligations of Stags will vary dependent on which of the following services we provide for the Landlord.
+The obligations of Stags will vary depending on which of the following services we provide for the landlord:

 A. Let Only (no management)